 If you’ve read any of my earlier posts on the curly girl method and how to get started with products here in the UK, you might have seen me mention co-washing.
 But what is co-washing?
 In this post, I’m going to be examining this particular aspect of the curly girl method in a bit more detail.
-It’s the question most people ask me about after reading my curly girl method posts!

 It’s important to remember that there are different ways to make the curly girl method work for you, so don’t get too hung up on specifics.
 Trial and error are a huge part of finding the right method for your hair.